wiz0u/WTelegramBot/README.md

 You can also call Client API methods that are possible for bots but not accessible from Bot API!
 Some examples:
-- Get past messages of group/channel
+- Fetch past messages of group/channel
 - Get group/channel members list
 - Resolve user/chat usernames
 - Get full details of users/chats
 - Send/receive big files

 You also get access to raw Updates information from Client API, in addition to the usual Bot API updates.
-They contain much more information than the limited set of Bot API updates!
+They contain more information than the limited set of Bot API updates!
 Some examples:
 - Detect deletion of messages _(not always immediate)_
-- Get detailed info on the "preview" part of a message
+- Get more info on message media _(like date of original media upload, sticker duration, ...)_
 - Notification when your messages were read in a group

+See the [Example app](https://github.com/wiz0u/WTelegramBot/tree/master/Examples/ConsoleApp) for a nice demonstration of features.

-There are still a lot of restrictions to bots, even via Client API, so don't expect to be able to do many fancy things
+➡️ There are still a lot of restrictions to bots, even via Client API, so don't expect to be able to do many fancy things

 <a name="migration"></a>
 ## Migration of existing Telegram.Bot code
-The library contains a compatibility layer as `Telegram.Bot.TelegramBotClient` around WTelegram.Bot.
+The library contains a compatibility layer as `Telegram.Bot.TelegramBotClient` inheriting from WTelegram.Bot.

 Basically, you just need to change the nuget package dependency from Telegram.Bot to WTelegramBot.
 After that, here are the points you should pay attention to when migrating existing code: